nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - `list` followed by `delete 2` deletes the 2nd person in ContactSH.
 - `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Add task:
+### Add task

 Add a task to the current list of tasks attached to a person.

 Format: `addtask INDEX -tn TASKNAME [-td TASK_DATE] [-tt TASK_TIME] [-ta TASK_ADDRESS]`

-* Adds a task to the person at the specified `INDEX`.
+- Adds a task to the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-* `TASK_DATE` should follow the format of `YYYY-MM-DD`.
+- `TASK_DATE` should follow the format of `YYYY-MM-DD`.
-* `TASK_TIME` should follow the format of `HH:MM`.
+- `TASK_TIME` should follow the format of `HH:MM`.

 Examples:

-* `addtask 1 -tn call for meeting -td 2021-12-03 -tt 14:30` Adds the task `call for meeting` with date `2021-12-03` and time `14:30` to the list of task of the person in 1st person.
+- `addtask 1 -tn call for meeting -td 2021-12-03 -tt 14:30` Adds the task `call for meeting` with date `2021-12-03` and time `14:30` to the list of task of the person in 1st person.

-### Delete task:
+### Delete task

 Deletes a task from the specified person.

 Format: `deletetask INDEX -ti TASK_INDEX…​`

-* Deletes a task attached to the person at the specified `INDEX`.
+- Deletes a task attached to the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-* The task deleted is specified by the `TASK_INDEX`.
+- The task deleted is specified by the `TASK_INDEX`.
 The task_index refers to the index number displayed in the tasklist of said person.
 The index **must be a positive integer** 1, 2, 3, …​
-* If the same `TASK_INDEX` is specified more than once, it will only be deleted once.
+- If the same `TASK_INDEX` is specified more than once, it will only be deleted once.

 Examples:

-* `deletetask 2 -ti 2 -ti 2` Deletes the 2nd task attached to the 2nd person.
+- `deletetask 2 -ti 2 -ti 2` Deletes the 2nd task attached to the 2nd person.
-* `deletetask 1 -ti 2 -ti 3` Deletes the 2nd and 3rd task attached to the 1st person.
+- `deletetask 1 -ti 2 -ti 3` Deletes the 2nd and 3rd task attached to the 1st person.

-### Edit task:
+### Edit task

 Edit an existing task in ContactSH.

 Format: `edittask INDEX -ti TASK_INDEX [-tn TASKNAME] [-td TASK_DATE] [-tt TASK_TIME] [-ta TASK_ADDRESS]…​`

-* Edits tasks attached to the person at the specified `INDEX`.
+- Edits tasks attached to the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-* The tasks edited  is specified by the `TASK_INDEX`.
+- The tasks edited  is specified by the `TASK_INDEX`.
 The task_index refers to the index number displayed in the tasklist of said person.
 The index **must be a positive integer** 1, 2, 3, …​
-* Multiple tasks of one person can be edited in one command.
+- Multiple tasks of one person can be edited in one command.
 All fields provided after a given `TASK_INDEX` are taken to be updated fields for the task at that index.
-* Existing values will be updated to the input value.
+- Existing values will be updated to the input value.
-* At least one of the optional fields must be provided per `TASK_INDEX` provided.
+- At least one of the optional fields must be provided per `TASK_INDEX` provided.
-* `TASK_DATE` should follow the format of `YYYY-MM-DD`.
+- `TASK_DATE` should follow the format of `YYYY-MM-DD`.
-* `TASK_TIME` should follow the format of `HH:MM`.
+- `TASK_TIME` should follow the format of `HH:MM`.

 Examples:

-* `edittask 3 -ti 2 -tn Group Project Meeting` Changes the description of the 2nd task attached to the 3rd person in the list to `Group Project Meeting`.
+- `edittask 3 -ti 2 -tn Group Project Meeting` Changes the description of the 2nd task attached to the 3rd person in the list to `Group Project Meeting`.
-* `edittask 2 -ti 3 -tn Presentation Meeting -ta Zoom -ti 5 -td 2021-12-20` Changes the 3rd and 5th task of the second person in the list.
+- `edittask 2 -ti 3 -tn Presentation Meeting -ta Zoom -ti 5 -td 2021-12-20` Changes the 3rd and 5th task of the second person in the list.
 Description of the 3rd task is changed to`Presentation Meeting` and address to `Zoom`, and date of the 5th task is changed to `2021-12-21`.

-### Mark task as done:
+### Mark task as done

 Marks existing tasks in ContactSH as done.

 Format: `donetask INDEX -ti TASK_INDEX…​`

-* Marks tasks attached to the person at the specified `INDEX` as done.
+- Marks tasks attached to the person at the specified `INDEX` as done.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-* The tasks marked is specified by the `TASK_INDEX`.
+- The tasks marked is specified by the `TASK_INDEX`.
 The task_index refers to the index number displayed in the tasklist of said person.
 The index **must be a positive integer** 1, 2, 3, …​
-* Multiple tasks of one person can be marked as done in one command.
+- Multiple tasks of one person can be marked as done in one command.

 Examples:

-* `donetask 4 -ti 1 -ti 5` Marks the 1st and 5th task of the 4th person in the list as done.
+- `donetask 4 -ti 1 -ti 5` Marks the 1st and 5th task of the 4th person in the list as done.

 ### Clearing all entries: `clear`